Q: What is Degree Works™?

 - “Class history” (blue hyperlink to the right of “Worksheets” in the center of the screen) allows a student to view the courses they have completed by term.

 - “What If” (below “Worksheets”) allows a student to see how the credits they have completed so far would be applied toward a different major, and what requirements would still be left to complete.
-Click on “What If” and then select the catalog year drop down.
-You can choose either the current catalog year or the next catalog year.
-(Your advisor can help you determine which catalog year you would fall under if you do decide to change your major.)
+Click on “What If” and then select the catalog year drop down (your advisor can help you determine which catalog year you would fall under if you do decide to change your major).
 Then select the desired major and either “Process What If” to view it or “Save as PDF” to print it and discuss with your advisor later.

 - “Look Ahead” is located below the “What If” tab.
-To plan the courses you would like to sign up for in a future semester, click on this tab and enter in each desired course ID by prefix and number, then click “Add Course.”
-When you are finished, click on “Process New.”
+This tool can be used to view how courses you have planned for an upcoming semester will apply to your degree.
+Click on this tab and enter in each desired course ID by prefix and number, then click “Add Course”.
+When you are finished, click on “Process New”.
 These courses will show in blue writing and will be labeled as “Planned” with the number of credits indicated in parentheses, not to be confused with courses that the student has already been registered for or completed.